Air Cleaner FAQ’s

 Our highly efficient air cleaners are designed to separate dust and particulates down to a level of 0.3 micrometers.
 These particulates are so small that they are not even visible to human eye however, they cause extreme damage as they can settle deep into your lungs.
 Silica dust for example is spread whilst working with plaster, mortar, concrete or bricks.

 Clean air for all environments

-CAS-Hire highly recommend all involved with carpentry, demolision, renovation and building construction works to include one of our air cleaners as a source of extraction.
-CAS-Hire industrial air cleaner range are also suitable for other hazardous dust contaminated environments such as, bakeries, food industry and industrial or factory applications.
+CAS-Hire highly recommend all involved with carpentry, demolition, renovation and building construction works to include one of our air cleaners as a source of extraction.
+CAS-Hire industrial air cleaner range are also suitable for other hazardous dust contaminated environments such as bakeries, food industry and industrial or factory applications.
 All of our models are designed and equipped with speed regulation allowing them to operate at night or in order to conserve energy.

 How dangerous is the dust in my workplace?

 Many airborne breathable particulates i.e. silica dust dangerous MDF fibers can create horrendous damage potentially leading to silicosis and cancer.

 Are good dust extractors enough?

 Hand held tools like grinders and sanders are some of the main causes for spreading dust therefore we recommend a source extraction system should be used along with an air cleaner as the best approach.

 Do I require to hire an Air purifier / Air cleaner from CAS-Hire?